Shashanknaik789/demo-repo/README.md

 # demo-repo
-it is simple demo repository
+it is simple demo repository . this is demo for git and github
+# teacher
+shradha khapra
+# student
+shashank